 Every person – in every country in the world – should have the opportunity to live a long and healthy life.
 Yet, the environments in which we live can favor health or be harmful to it.
-Environments are highly influential on our behavior, our exposure to health risks (for example, air pollution or violence), our access to quality health and social care and the opportunities that ageing brings.
+Environments are highly influential on our behavior, our exposure to health risks (for example, air pollution or violence), our access to quality health and social care and the opportunities that aging brings.

 - meet their basic needs;

-- learn, grow and make decisions;
+- learn, grow, and make decisions;

 - be mobile;

 Functional ability consists of the intrinsic capacity of the individual, relevant environmental characteristics, and the interaction between them.